top of page

 NACIS Talk: The GISt of It: Discoveries from a Daily Social Mapping Challenge

-Fitness and hormonal correlates of social and ecological stressors of female yellow-bellied marmots.
+Fitness and hormonal correlates of social and ecological stressors of female yellow-bellied marmots

-Location, location, location: small shifts in collection site result in large intraspecific differences in macroalgal palatability.
+Location, location, location: small shifts in collection site result in large intraspecific differences in macroalgal palatability

 Heterospecific alarm call eavesdropping in nonvocal, white-bellied copper-striped skinks, Emoia cyanura